 - Resorts offer kids' clubs, and hotels in tourist areas may be able to arrange babysitting.

-- Public baby-changing facilities are rare, and usually only found in malls and some chain restaurants.
+- Public baby-changing facilities are rare, but found in some chain restaurants.

 - Breastfeeding in public is uncommon; best to do so in a private or discreet place.

-- Free travel for children under six on public transport within cities, and discounts on long-distance bus and train journeys are common.
+- Free travel for children under six on public transport within cities, and discounts on longer journeys, are common.

 - Most car-rental companies can provide baby seats for a small extra charge.